Below are answers to the questions we hear most frequently.

 - Are TAG requirements subject to change?
 If so, when?

-- Criteria required to qualify for a UC Davis TAG can change annually in May, e.g. fall 2018 UC Davis TAG criteria are released to California community colleges in May 2017.
-We suggest that you meet with your community college counselor between mid-May and early September, one year in advance of your planned UC Davis enrollment.
+- Criteria required to qualify for a UC Davis TAG can change annually in May.
+We suggest that you meet with your California community college counselor between mid-May and September, one year in advance of your planned UC Davis enrollment.

 - Do certain majors require additional coursework and/or higher GPAs to be eligible for a UC Davis TAG?

-Non-selective majors at UC Davis may not require additional coursework be completed to qualify for TAG, however transfer students are strongly advised to complete as many preparatory courses as possible for their major before enrolling at UC Davis.
-Preparing well for the major helps students move efficiently toward graduation and significantly reduces time to degree.
-See assist.org for details about lower division preparation for UC Davis majors.
+Non-selective majors may not require additional coursework be completed to qualify for TAG, but transfer students are strongly advised to complete as many preparatory courses as possible for their major before enrolling at UC Davis.
+Visit assist.org for transferable courses that satisfy lower division coursework.

 - Do I need to submit transcripts with my TAG application?